Codeception/Codeception/docs/modules/Lumen.md

 ### dontSeeAuthentication

-Check that user is not authenticated
+Check that user is not authenticated.

 ### dontSeeCheckboxIsChecked